mongodb/docs-rust/source/includes/localhost-connection.rst

    In this connection string, ``<port>`` is the port number you configured your server to listen for incoming connections.

 #.
-Run the program.
+Run the connection code.
 If the code executes successfully, you should see
    the following output in your console:

    .. code-block:: none